mrciolino/wiki-backup/timeline.md

 - With advanced automatons carrying out Bazzdos's will and Spoops continuing to provide Gond souls into the soul core, Bazzdos subsides his body inside this new vessel, becoming a Gargantuan Construct of Brass.
 While capable of leaving the construct, Bazzdos prefers to remain within it, as it provides a more powerful and durable body than his previous one.
 - Bazzdos initiates a 100-year plan to create a new empire of construction and infrastructure in the Plane of Fire, using the City of Brass as his base of operations.
 He begins creating a new army of automatons and constructs, using the city's resources to fuel his ambitions.

-## Early Development of Vrintia

-- **???
-AC** Bank of Os founded in Vrintia.
-- **???
-AC** Inferno subsides at the volcano on the Osian Vale at the age of 2150+AC, becoming the first Greatwyrm due to his old age.
-- **???
-AC** Royal Vrintian Academy of Swords, Songs, and Sorcery founded on the Osian Vale.
 - **250 AC / 50 VY** Refugees arrive from [Ereriad](/locations/Ereriad) fleeing from [Bane](/characters/bane).
 They settle around Vrintia and are welcomed in by Os.

 ## The Great Escape (333 AC / 133 VY)